Pirussa/lei-22-s2-1da-g02/docs/SprintC/US004/US004_RegisterTheArrivalOfSnsUser.md

-# US 006 - To register the arrival of a SNS user
+# US 006 - To register the arrival of an SNS user

 ## 1. Requirements Engineering